defano/wyldcard/README.md

 Function        | Description
 ----------------|-----------------------------------
-`abbrev date`   | Returns the current date spelled out using abbreviations.
-For example, `Sat, Jul 02, 2016`.
-Also available as `abbreviated date`.
 `abs`           | Returns the absolute value of the given numerical argument.
 `atan`          | Returns the trigonometric arctangent of the given argument, represented in radians.
 `annuity`       | Given two arguments; an interest rate, and a number of periods, `annuity` returns the total value of an annuity that makes one payment per period at the given interest rate.
 Equivalent to `(1 - (1 + rate) ^ -periods) / rate`.
 For example, to calculate the monthly payment on a 30-year mortgage loan of a $100,000 at 3% interest, `100000 / annuity(.03 / 12, 30 * 12)` yields approximately `421.60`.